cazzlewazzle89/GROND/README.md

 # GROND: Genome-derived Ribosomal OperoN Database :wolf:
 ### A quality-checked and publicly available database of full-length 16S-ITS-23S rRNA operon sequences
-##### (Formerly FANGORN)
+#### (Formerly FANGORN)
-This repository makes available the scripts used to build the GROND databases described in our [preprint](https://doi.org/10.1101/2022.10.04.509801) and available for download [here](https://melbourne.figshare.com/articles/dataset/Fangorn_rrn_Database/20086916).
+This repository makes available the scripts used to build the GROND databases described in our [preprint](https://doi.org/10.1101/2022.10.04.509801) and available for download [here](https://zenodo.org/records/10889037).

 GROND is envisaged as a tool to aid standardisation of 16S-ITS-23S rRNA analysis and allow comparison of results and, as such, building your own version would defeat the purpose.

+The database is hosted on Zenodo so downloading each file individually is relatively simple.
+You can use either the `download` button on the website or copy the URL, minus the `?download=1` suffix, for downloading with `wget` or `curl`.
+For the sake of convenience, download scripts have been included in this repository - they just have the `curl` commands ready to go and can be used my simply running `sh download_gtdb_nr.sh`.

 Please get in touch if you have any comments, issues, or suggestions for improvements.